 The purpose of the Option Plan is to attract, retain and motivate qualified directors, officers, employees and consultants of the Corporation and its subsidiaries and to reward them for their contributions toward the goals and success of the Corporation.
 Pursuant to the terms of the Option Plan, the board of directors may designate directors, officers, employees or consultants of the Corporation or any of its subsidiaries and employees of a person or company which provides management services to the Corporation or any of its subsidiaries eligible to receive Options to acquire such numbers of common shares as the board of directors may determine, each Option so granted being for a term specified by the board of directors up to a maximum of five years from the date of grant.
 The maximum number of common shares reserved for issuance for Options granted under the Option Plan at any time is 10% of the issued and outstanding common shares in the capital of the Corporation.
-As of the date hereof, the Corporation had 152,152,454 common shares outstanding and may issue up to a maximum of 15,215,245 common shares pursuant to the Option Plan.
+As of the date hereof, the Corporation had 196,025,957 common shares outstanding and may issue up to a maximum of 19,602,595 common shares pursuant to the Option Plan.

 In accordance with its terms, in no case may the grant of Options under the Option Plan result in: (i) the grant to any one individual, within any 12-month period (unless the Corporation has obtained disinterested Shareholder approval) of Options reserving for issuance a number of common shares exceeding in the aggregate 5% of the issued and outstanding common shares; (ii) the grant to all persons engaged by the Corporation to provide investor relations activities, within any twelve month period, of Options reserving for issuance a number of common shares exceeding in the aggregate 2% of the issued and outstanding common shares; or (iii) the grant to any one consultant, in any twelve month period, of Options reserving for issuance a number of common shares exceeding in the aggregate 2% of the issued and outstanding common shares.
 The Option Plan limits insider participation such that the number of common shares: (i) issuable to Insiders (as defined in the Option Plan) at any time, under all security based compensation arrangements of the Corporation does not exceed 10% of the issued and outstanding common shares of the Corporation; and (ii) issued to Insiders (as defined in the Option Plan) within a twelve-month period, under all security based compensation arrangements of the Corporation does not exceed 10% of the issued and outstanding common shares of the Corporation.
-Subject to Shareholder approval, the Third Amended and Restated Stock Option Plan limits non-employee director participation such that the maximum equity value which may be granted by the Corporation in any fiscal year to each non-employee director under the Third Amended and Restated Stock Option Plan, together with all of the Corporation's other previously established or proposed share compensation arrangements, may not exceed \$150,000 in value calculated using the grant date fair value of such awards for financial reporting purposes, of which the value of Options may not exceed \$100,000 per non-employee director.
-As of the date hereof, 11,902,575 Options are outstanding under the Option Plan, representing 7.8% of the outstanding common shares of the Corporation and 3,312,670 Options are available for grant under the Option Plan, representing 2.2% of the outstanding common shares of the Corporation.
+The Option Plan limits non-employee director participation such that the maximum equity value which may be granted by the Corporation in any fiscal year to each non-employee director under the Option Plan, together with all of the Corporation's other previously established or proposed share compensation arrangements, may not exceed \$150,000 in value calculated using the grant date fair value of such awards for financial reporting purposes, of which the value of Options may not exceed \$100,000 per non-employee director.
+As of the date hereof, 15,568,929 Options are outstanding under the Option Plan, representing 7.9% of the outstanding common shares of the Corporation and 4,033,666 Options are available for grant under the Option Plan, representing 2.1% of the outstanding common shares of the Corporation.